ENSATecnologia/ENSABrew-100A/README.md

 | <img src="https://i.imgur.com/YJ3ojm1.png" width="280"> |

 ## Programmers
 Select your microcontroller in the boards menu, then select the clock frequency.
-You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
-Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
+You'll have to hit *"Burn bootloader"* in order to set the correct fuses and upload the correct bootloader.
+Make sure you connect an ISP programmer, and select the correct one in the *"Programmers"* menu.
 For time critical operations an external oscillator is recommended.

-## Write to own flash
-MegaCore uses Optiboot Flash, a bootloader that supports flash writing within the running application, thanks to the work of [@majekw](https://github.com/majekw).
-This means that content from e.g. a sensor can be stored in the flash memory directly without the need of external memory.
-Flash memory is much faster than EEPROM, and can handle at least 10 000 write cycles before wear becomes an issue.
-For more information on how it works and how you can use this in you own application, check out the [Serial_read_write](https://github.com/MCUdude/MegaCore/blob/master/avr/libraries/Optiboot_flasher/examples/Serial_read_write/Serial_read_write.ino) for a simple proof-of-concept demo, and
-[Flash_put_get](https://github.com/MCUdude/MegaCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_put_get/Flash_put_get.ino) + [Flash_iterate](https://github.com/MCUdude/MegaCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs and variables to flash and retrieve then afterwards.
-The [Read_write_without_buffer](https://github.com/MCUdude/MegaCore/blob/master/avr/libraries/Optiboot_flasher/examples/Read_write_without_buffer/Read_write_without_buffer.ino) example demonstrate how you can read and write to the flash memory on a lower level without using a RAM buffer.